CourseraK2/coursera-notes-2/ariely-irrationality-apr-2013/src/chapters/Terminology.md

 * *Present Focus Bias*.
 (Self-Control) Tendency to give more weight to our current environment or state.
 Also see Hyperbolic Discounting.

 * *Prospect Theory*.
-(Emotion) refers to decision-making under uncertainity, describing how people choose between probabilistic alternatives that involve risk, where probabilities of the outcomes are known.
-The theory states that people make decisions based on the potential value of losses/gains in each outcome rather than on the final outcome alone, and that these losses/gains are evaluated using a heuristic (which can be subjective).
+(Emotion) refers to decision-making under uncertainity or risk conditions.
+The theory states that people make decisions based on the pain-of-loss vs. pleasure-of-gains rather than on the probability of the outcome.
+This contradicted standard economic theory that expected people to make rational decisions based on predicted utility.
 In the context of Human Life (see PsychoPhysical Numbing) this may explain why people take swifter action for smaller tragedies and not mass atrocities; the value of a specific number of lives is greater (proportionately) in the former than the latter.
 [Link](http://en.wikipedia.org/wiki/Prospect_theory)

 * *Psychophysical Numbing*: (Emotion) reflects our inability to appreciate losses of life as they become larger in magnitude.